 Sometimes it doesn’t make sense to shoot your own video.
 Whether it’s budget, timelines, or resources that are tight you need alternatives.
 Stock video can be relatively cheap and there’s an overwhelming amount of high quality footage available.
-There’s a pretty good chance you can find what you’re looking for without dropping thousands of dollars on a camera crew, talent, and locations.
+There’s a good chance you can find footage without dropping thousands of dollars on a camera crew, talent, and locations.

 Here are 9 websites to find high quality stock video.

 With rates depending only on video resolution, Shutterstock’s archive is easy to use and affordable.
 Shutterstock is one of the larger stock video sites with over a million videos to choose from.

 With iStockPhoto you get better pricing by buying credits ahead of time.
 When you buy credits they can be used for more than just video (they also have photos, illustration, and audio on their site) and each credit costs around $1.50 each depending on how many you buy.
 Most videos are between 50-100 credits for the resolutions you’ll need, but make sure to visit their homepage to get a free monthly video too.

 Boasting nearly 2 million videos, Pond5 has a huge pricing range starting at just $5.
 Pond5 is setup as a marketplace where users can upload and price their own videos so you’ll find a large variety of high quality videos to fit any budget.
 Pond5 also has a super easy system for previewing clips, so you don’t have to jump back and forth between pages.